wangsheng-wu/citi-bike/README.md

             (Jupyter Notebook for monthly dataset preparation to be uploaded)

   Stage 2 - Analyze the data of a whole year (year 2023).

+            Sep 4, 2024: Stage 2 Dataset Prepared.
+Start to do analysis.

   Stage 3 - Try to analyze all available data (since 2013).